 As a rule, The Dream Center Academy does not close as inclement weather approaches.
-However, we will close it is determined that weather conditions will not allow The Dream Center Academy to a chieve mandated adult to child ratios and/or will not allow us to keep the driveways and sidewalks clear and safe for walking.
-The decision as to whether to close is made by 6:000m.
-If the weather is bad or questionable and you are wondering if The Dream Center Academy, is closed, please call The Dream Center Academy counter a continuous control to the control of th
+However, we will close if it is determined that weather conditions will not allow The Dream Center Academy to achieve mandated adult to child ratios and/or will not allow us to keep the driveways and sidewalks clear and safe for walking.
+The decision as to whether to close is made by 6:00am.
+If the weather is bad or questionable and you are wondering if The Dream Center Academy. is closed, please call The Dream Center Academy before leaving home.
+The automated phone system, our Facebook post, and website will indicate if The Dream Center Academy is closed.
+If the system is busy, keep trying because many employees and parents will be checking.